 - Have you seen any reviews from previous clients?
 Are these reviews on a third-party website that can guarantee their authenticity?

 If you could not find the answer to any of these questions or if you have any doubts, do not book a tour with that company.
-Keep looking and find another one.
+Instead, keep looking and find another one.

 7. Is the company responsive?

 Romanians are warm and welcoming people, and the tour company agents usually speak good English and are ready to answer all your questions.
-The responsiveness and the customer service of the tour company is very important because it will show you how interested they are in serving you and how fast will they solve a problem if one occurs.
+The tour company's responsiveness and customer service are essential because they will show you how interested they are in serving you and how fast they will solve a problem if one occurs.

 If you checked all the points above and everything looks fine, I am sure you will enjoy a great vacation in Romania.
 Don’t forget to try the delicious Romanian food, the excellent Romanian wines, and above all, enjoy yourself!

-If you have encountered another kind of problem with your travel agent while booking a tour to Romania, please leave a comment here or send us an email and we will update the article for future travelers to beware.
+If you have encountered another kind of problem with your travel agent while booking a tour to Romania, please leave a comment here or send us an email, and we will update the article for future travelers to beware of.